Computing Policies and Guidelines

 - Guidelines for Keeping Penn's Data Safe and Private - provide recommendations for protecting sensitive data.

-- Critical Host Security Guidelines - provide recommendations system monitoring and account management beyond those required by the Critical Host policy.
+- Critical PennNet Hosts - provide recommendations system monitoring and account management beyond those required by the Computer Security Policy.

 - Cloud Computing Guidance - This guidance is to describe opportunities, issues, safeguards and requirements regarding the use of certain third-party services (often called “cloud computing” services) involving University data.
 They are free or low cost services offered worldwide to any individual user where resources, such as infrastructure or software, are provided over the Internet.